 21. What does creativity mean to you?
 Give an example of you being creative.

 Creativity is a soft skill that is becoming more and more important for success in society.
-These questions create awareness of creativity and in what manner the student is creative.
+These questions create awareness of creativity and the different manners the student is creative.